breadbored/SMOOnlineServer-rust/README.md

 ### v0.0.3

 Server is currently parsing packets correctly, they are just not fully implemented.
 Init packets are not working, so you must restart the server after players connect.

+### v0.0.4

+Server is working at a minimal state where multiple players can join.
+Syncing and saving currently crash the game, making it hard to spend more than 30 seconds in game.